Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="C99Symbol"></span>

-Variables declared in the body of a function belong exclusively to that function; they can’t be examined or modified by other functions.
+Variables declared in the body of a function belong exclusively to that function; they can't be examined or modified by other functions.
 In C89, variable declarations must come first, before all statements in the body of a function.
 In C99, variable declarations and statements can be mixed, as long as each variable is declared prior to the first statement that uses the variable.
 (Some pre-C99 compilers also allow mixing of declarations and statements.)

 The body of a function whose return type is `void` (which I'll call a “`void` function") can be empty: